Laser Engraving FAQs

 Its more industrial usage comes from its ability to create high-quality and easily readable bar codes, identification tags, or serial numbers.
 While laser marking also does this on the surface of an object, such as best before dates on items like milk cartons, sometimes a deeper engraving is needed.

-Some examples of specific articles we have written about laser engraving applications are:
+Some examples of specific articles we have written about engraving applications are:

 - The removal of thermal barrier coats (TBCs) from super alloys.
 This helps to extend the service life of components and prevent heat loss